mfarukkoc/unsplash-search/README.md

 ## About Search Feature

 Search is sending request to `https://api.unsplash.com/search/photos/` using requested parameters.
+The results will be cached in memory.
 You can search with two parameters:

 > Query (required): Free text search inside the selected collection or all of the images.